More on Muscle Relaxants

 All three drugs appear to have equal efficacy, but their side effects vary considerably.

 Sedation is the most commonly reported adverse effect of muscle relaxants.
 These medications should be used with caution in people driving motor vehicles or operating heavy machinery.
 More absolute contraindications do exist to the use of carisoprodol and cyclobenzaprine.
-By initially prescribing muscle relaxants at bedtime, the physician might take advantage of their sedative effects and minimize daytime drowsiness.
+Muscle relaxants may be initially administered at bedtime to take advantage of their sedative effects and minimize daytime drowsiness.

 While cyclobenzaprine may not share the dangerous cardiac and neurological potential of its close relatives the TCAs, it does share other properties, particularly confusion, lethargy, and anticholinergic side effects, and may have some toxicity in overdose and in combination with other substances.